autoreduction/k8s/README.md

 # Kubernetes Deployments

-This repo contains Helm charts for Autoreduce components, using Ansible for deployment.
+This repo contains Kubernetes YAML manifests charts for Autoreduce components, using Ansible for deployment.

 ## Architecture